lumenwrites/rpgadventures.io-old/content/posts/articles/2022-02-10 Ask these questions to draw your players into the story.md

 <!--  and contribute information to the game: -->
 <!-- ### Help them contribute to the story -->

-To encourage players to contribute to the story and drive the plot forward:
+Encourage players to contribute to the story and drive the plot forward:

 >
 - What do you want to do next?